troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     qgis-common/stretch,now 1:3.4.4+14stretch all [installed,automatic] QGIS - architecture-independent data

-You'll notice the 3.4.4
+You'll notice the 3.4.4+14.
+This is the version of QGIS in the repository.
+This is the latest Long Term Release (LTR).
+According to the QGIS Installers website,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzQ5NzE4NzEsLTE3MzUxMjE0NjgsLT
+eyJoaXN0b3J5IjpbLTEwMTQ4MzM5NTMsLTE3MzUxMjE0NjgsLT
 EyMzA5NDQxODYsLTEyNDU0OTQ1NDBdfQ==
 -->